typesoft/container-ioc/README.md

 childContainer.resolve(TApplication);
 ```
-> You can also assign parent container to any onther container
+> You can also assign parent container to any other container
 ```typescript
 let parent = new Container();
 let child = new Container();